hukkin/tomli/README.md

 ### Is there a `dumps`, `write` or `encode` function?<a name="is-there-a-dumps-write-or-encode-function"></a>

-[Tomli dumps](https://github.com/hukkin/tomli-dumps) is the write-only counterpart of Tomli, providing a `dumps` function.
+[Tomli-W](https://github.com/hukkin/tomli-w) is the write-only counterpart of Tomli, providing a `dumps` function.

 The core library does not include write capability, as most TOML use cases are read-only, and Tomli intends to be minimal.